 The BEST Waffles : Sourdough or Original Recipe

 The trickiest part of this recipe is that YES you must separate the egg yolks from the whites and whip the whites into a frothy state.
 I promise it’s worth the extra bowl to wash and the few extra minutes required.
-It’s the secret to fluffy, crispy waffles on Wednesdays or any other day that you have a few extra minutes to treat yourself to a lovely, buttery, crispy waffle morning.
+It’s the secret to fluffy, crispy waffles.
+Plus, bonus for any of you sourdough lovers, the waffles get fluffier and a bit tangier the longer the batter can rest in the fridge.
+Cheers to treating your family delicious, buttery, crispy waffles.

 2 cups flour